 The Center for Academic Achievement and Retention staff evaluates all new students' basic skills.
 The following courses are offered to students who need to improve their skills: English 099, English 100E (for ESL Students) and English 100; GNST 099 and 101; and Mathematics 098 and 099.
-Classroom teaching and laboratory aids such as audio tapes, computer software and printed materials are used.
 Tutoring may be recommended to meet specific needs.